Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Introduction

-Our key contributions are summarized as follows: \begin{compactitem} \item We design a spatiotemporal grounding module to capture fine-grained correspondences by aligning nouns from the caption and regions from the video in a self-supervised manner. \item We leverage a cut-and-paste operation to introduce temporal scene changes into videos during pre-training, and propose the temporal grouping module to learn more temporal-aware features. \item \ours is evaluated comprehensively on four representative downstream tasks, including text-video retrieval, video question answering, video action recognition and temporal action localization. \item Experimental results have shown the effectiveness of \ours and in particular, it outperforms SOTA by 9\% in R@10 in zero-shot text-video retrieval and performs competitive on other downstream tasks. \end{compactitem}
+Our key contributions are summarized as follows: \begin{itemize} \item We propose \ours, a dual-encoder video-language modeling framework, making use of structured video-caption interactions to learn more expressive spatiotemporal features. \item We leverage a cut-and-paste operation to introduce scene changes into videos during pre-training, and propose an intra-clip grouping module to learn more temporal-aware features. \item We design an inter-clip spatial grounding module to capture fine-grained correspondences by aligning objects from the caption and regions from the video in a self-supervised manner. \item Experimental results have demonstrated the effectiveness of \ours on four downstream tasks, including text-video retrieval, video question answering, video action recognition, and temporal action localization.
+For example, \ours outperforms SOTA by 3\% in R@1 in zero-shot video-text retrieval on MSR-VTT and 5\% in accuracy in action recognition on UCF101, showing its advantages over both multi-modal and single-modal tasks. \end{itemize}